 - My energy storage is more significant than yours.

 - Fat people don’t have rheumatoid arthritis.

 Every time you have that negative thought, remember the scripted answers.
-Do not say it out-loud.
+Do not say it out loud.
 It is meant to be directed at your internal negative thoughts.

 E. Develop a Thicker Skin.

 This is one of those things that is always easier said than done.
 It is up there with “Try and Be Smarter.”
 There are many training methods and videos on “How to Develop a Thick Skin.”
-You will find hundreds of hints, methods, and suggestions, including YouTube™ videos.
+You will find hundreds of hints, techniques, and suggestions, including YouTube™ videos.
 Pick the ones that intrigue you.
-This is very similar to “stop worrying about what other people think,” as discussed above.
+This is similar to “stop worrying about what other people think,” as discussed above.